chef/chef-web-docs/content/api_chef_server.md

 #### GET

-The `GET` method is used to get the Chef Server status details.
+The `GET` method is used to get the Chef Infra Server status details.

 **Request**